nodejs/benchmarking/README.md

    use cases and attributes
    ([current table](https://github.com/nodejs/benchmarking/blob/master/docs/use_cases.md))

-See here for information about the instructure in place so far: https://github.com/nodejs/benchmarking/blob/master/benchmarks/README.md
+See here for information about the infrastructure in place so far: https://github.com/nodejs/benchmarking/blob/master/benchmarks/README.md

 ## Current Project Team Members